 Chambers are poorly documented.
-This walking picture business was operating on Weymouth seafront during the 1920s and 1930s judging by surviving examples.
-All their cards are postcard size, and of good quality, suggesting they were taken on Thornton Pickard Ruby Reflex cameras using glass then later paper negatives.
+This walking picture business was operating during the 1920s and 1930s judging by surviving examples.
+All their cards are postcard size, and of good quality, and they were taken on Thornton Pickard Ruby Reflex cameras using glass then later paper negatives.
 One of the cameramen was famous for his use of his bowler hat as a shutter, counting the exposure seconds by waving it in the air before covering the lens.

 The firm was run by John Chambers and later his son became involved.
 It is thought that John started out as an engineer at Whiteheads Torpedo Works as an engineer.
 They snapped people on their own, as couple or in groups.
-Their postcards carry the wording Chambers Kiosk Weymouth, or Chambers Esplanade Weymouth on the back.
+Their postcards carry either the wording Chambers Kiosk Weymouth, or Chambers Esplanade Weymouth on the back.
 The Esplanade is a lengthy stretch of the seafront so this doesn’t help us too much!
-However many of the walkies show the large towers of the Royal Hotel in the near background (seen in the street view below), which suggests the firm were based close by.
+However many of the walkies show the large towers of the Royal Hotel in the near background (seen in the street view below), which suggests they were based close by.
 There is a nice surviving kiosk still on the esplanade not far away which could have been their base but equally there seem to be some wooden kiosks on the left in the walkies here, which have been replaced by a more modern brick building today.

 This nice set of four Chambers walkies above I found recently, all of the same family, date from 1932, 1933 and (top right) 1934.
 They show Mum, Dad and daughter (with a friend in one) with various buckets and spades in tow.
 Half the terrace in the background next to the hotel was clearly modernised with a rendered deco look.
 This change is captured in these walkies and must have taken place in late 1933 which could help dating other Chambers walkies in the future.